NicoElbers/nixPatch-nvim/README.md

 The other options are hopefully explained well enough in the template.
 If not, feel free to make an issue and or pr.

-If you want to see what your config looks like, to find errors or just for fun, `vim.g.configpath` contains the location your patched config is currently located.
+If you want to see what your config looks like, to find errors or just for fun, `vim.g.configdir` contains the location your patched config is located.

 <details><summary>Custom patches</summary>